an-prata/watchman/README.md

 # Watchman

-A simple program for running commands on file write events.
+A simple program for running commands on file write events, its super small and lightweight.
 I'm using this to reload my `wpaperd` config right now, which can be done like so:

 ```fish
 ./watchman -file ~/.config/wpaperd/wallpaper.toml -command 'killall wpaperd; wpaperd' -split-then